 Check For Oil Leaks

 Check your car for any oil leaks.
-Check oil check your engine and so on, really give it a go over maintenance check to make sure there are no underlying issues that are not going to cause any transport issue.
+Check oil, check your engine and so on; give it a go over maintenance check to make sure there are no underlying issues that will not cause any transport issues.

 Remove Toll Tags

 Removal of all toll tags is also a good idea.

 If the E-Tag is attached to the vehicle, you may be charged fees while the truck goes through tolls.

 Always fold back your mirrors and pull the antenna down.
 Please remove Items like fog lights, roof racks or any special attachments.
 Issues can arise with these being over-height, costing you more at the time of collection.

 Remove Any Car Covers

 Detach any car covers on your car; the car covers can not be on your vehicle.
 This can be a missile while travelling on the trucks.